- Master - Drain Repair License

 Consider your home’s drains a vital part of a larger system that is keeping your home safe and healthy.
 If they are not functioning properly it can cause significant damage to your home and create health risks.
 The technical staff and work crews at Basement Technologies® are fully qualified and trained in the art of Drain Repair and Replacement.

 Master Drain Repair Contractor:

 Ed Gravely – Founder of Basement Technologies® has spent a great deal of time studying the inner workings related to a home’s drain system and fully understands each section of the Ontario Building Code that corresponds to drain systems.
-Mr. Gravely currently holds a “Master Drain Repair License” which not only allows him to repair drains but to also have apprentices under him.
+Mr. Gravely holds a “Master Drain Repair License” and Basement Technologies holds a Contractor Drain Repair License.

 Simply put, your home’s drains must flow downstream to move all waste to the municipal sewer system without any flow problems or obstructions.
 We at Basement Technologies® customize each drain repair project to fit the layout of the house.
 Since each home presents unique challenges, the drain repair project must be carefully planned as the resulting drain system will be encased in concrete.